Helping students work for the greater good

 The Edward V. Sparer Public Interest Law Fellowship Informational Sessions

-This year, the Edward V. Sparer Public Interest Law Fellowship Informational sessions were held on Wednesday, September 28 from 5 to 6 p.m. and Thursday, September 29 from 12:45 to 1:45 p.m in the school’s student lounge.
-At these sessions, Summer 2022 Sparer Fellows discussed their summer placements, and their shared summer experiences to prospective Sparer Fellows and others in the Law School community.
-Professor Cynthia Godsoe, Director of the Sparer Fellowship Program, Danielle Sorken, Executive Director of the Public Service Law Center and Professor Maria Termini discussed the program, application procedures and the selection process.
+The Fall 2024 Edward V. Sparer Public Interest Law Fellowship Informational sessions held on Thursday, September 26 from 12:45 to 1:45 P.M, and from 5:00 to 6:00 P.M. in the school’s student lounge.
+At these sessions, Summer 2024 Sparer Fellows discussed their summer placements, and their shared their summer experiences to prospective Sparer Fellows and others in the Law School community.
+At the 12:45 to 1:45 P.M. session, Professor Cynthia Godsoe, Co-Director of the Sparer Fellowship Program, and Amy Hsieh, Executive Director of the Public Service Law Center discussed the program, application procedures and the selection process.
+Amy Hsieh discussed the application process at the 5:00 to 6:00 P.M. session assisted by Marva Skeene, Administrative Assistant for the Sparer Program.

 Sparer Fellowship Committee Mentors